eric-nichols-nyc/artist-compare-app/src/prompts/components.md

         - genres
         - imageUrl

-      - next the form should call /api/admin/analytics to get the analytics data

       - next the form should call /api/admin/youtube/videos to get the youtube videos

       - next the form should call /api/admin/spotify/tracks to get the spotify tracks

-      - next the form should call /api/admin/scrape-artist/spotify to get the spotify data

-      - next the form should call /api/admin/scrape-artist/vibrate to get the vibrate data

-      - next the form should call /api/admin/scrape-artist/lastfm to get the lastfm data